Adder: Description

 The head is fairly large and distinct and its sides are almost flat and vertical.
 The edge of the snout is usually raised into a low ridge.
 Seen from above, the rostral scale is not visible, or only just.
 Immediately behind the rostral, there are two (rarely one) small scales.

 Dorsally, there are usually five large plates: a squarish frontal (longer than wide, sometimes rectangular), two parietals (sometimes with a tiny scale between the frontal and the parietals), and two long and narrow supraoculars.
 The latter are large and distinct, each separated from the frontal by one to four small scales.
 The nostril is situated in a shallow depression within a large nasal scale.

-The eye is relatively large—equal in size or slightly larger than the nasal scale—but often smaller in females.
-Below the supraoculars are six to 13 (usually eight to 10) small circumorbital scales.
+The eye is relatively large, equal in size to or slightly larger than the nasal scale, but often smaller in females.
+Below the supraoculars, there are six to 13 small circumorbital scales, usually eight to 10.
 The temporal scales are smooth (rarely weakly keeled).
 There are 10–12 sublabials and six to 10 (usually eight or 9) supralabials.
-Of the latter, the numbers 3 and 4 are the largest, while 4 and 5 (rarely 3 and 4) are separated from the eye by a single row of small scales (sometimes two rows in alpine specimens).
+Of these, numbers 3 and 4 are the largest, while numbers 4 and 5 (rarely 3 and 4) are separated from the eye by a single row of small scales (sometimes two rows in alpine specimens).

-Midbody there are 21 dorsal scales rows (rarely 19, 20, 22, or 23).
-These are strongly keeled scales, except for those bordering the ventral scales.
-These scales seem loosely attached to the skin and lower rows become increasingly wide; those closest to the ventral scales are twice as wide as the ones along the midline.
-The ventral scales number 132–150 in males and 132–158 in females.
+There are 21 rows of dorsal scales midbody (rarely 19, 20, 22, or 23).
+They are strongly keeled scales, except for those bordering the ventral scales.
+The scales appear to be loosely attached to the skin, with the lower rows becoming increasingly wider.
+Those closest to the ventral scales are twice as long as those along the midline.
+The number of ventral scales is 132–150 in males and 132–158 in females.
 The anal plate is single.
-The subcaudals are paired, numbering 32–46 in males and 23–38 in females.
+The subcaudals are paired and number 32–46 in males and 23–38 in females.

-The colouration of this species exhibits significant variation.
-Light-coloured specimens are characterised by small, incomplete, dark dorsal crossbars, while darker specimens display faint or clear, darker brown markings.
-Melanistic individuals are entirely dark in colour and lack any apparent dorsal pattern.
-However, most specimens show a zigzag dorsal pattern that extends along the entire length of their bodies and tails.
+This species exhibits significant variation in colouration.
+Light-coloured specimens are characterised by small, incomplete, dark crossbars on their backs, while darker specimens display faint or clear, darker brown markings.
+Melanistic individuals are completely black and lack any apparent dorsal pattern.
+However, most specimens have a zigzag pattern on their backs that extends along their entire bodies and tails.
 A distinctive dark V or X marking is usually present on the dorsal surface of the head.
-A dark streak runs from the eye to the neck and continues as a longitudinal series of spots along the flanks.
+A dark streak runs from the eye to the neck and continues as a series of longitudinal spots along the flanks.

-Unusually for snakes, the sexes can often be distinguished by colour.
-Females are usually brownish with dark brown markings, while males are pure grey with black markings.
-The basal colour of the males is often slightly lighter than that of the females, making the black zigzag pattern stand out.
-Melanistic individuals are often females.
+Unlike most snakes, the sexes of this species can often be distinguished by colour.
+Females are typically brown with dark brown markings, whereas males are a uniform grey with black markings.
+The base colour of males is often slightly lighter than that of females, which makes the black zigzag pattern stand out more.
+Melanistic individuals are often female.